Henok-Matheas/alen/README.md

 Alen (አለን) is a website that assists people that are in need of medical care by providing a way to find the medicine they are looking for from the nearest pharmacies.
 This is done by letting the users search for their desired or prescribed medication, and letting them know where that medication is found, I.e the address of the pharmacies that have the medication.

-The Website features
+The Websites features

   Customer features:
     • The website lets users find prescribed medications by searching from local pharmacies databases.
     • Authentication feature:
       User sign in and sign up features
       User logout
       User profile with update and delete features

     • Displays the address of the chosen pharmacy (if it’s found on google maps it will display the location.)
     • Searches for medication and if found displays it’s description.